waltonR1/isep-lab2-todo-api/readme.md

 ## 🔍 Lab overview
 - We'll begin by building a basic working API, storing Todos in memory, without worrying about architecture.
 - Next, we’ll refactor the project into a 3-tier architecture to improve separation of concerns.
-- We'll then evolve the design into a more scalable and maintainable Hexagonal Architecture (also known as Ports and Adapters).
+- We'll then evolve the architecture into a more scalable and maintainable Hexagonal Architecture (also known as Ports and Adapters).
 - Using this new structure, we'll implement an alternative persistence method using CSV files.
 - Finally, we’ll make the app configurable so it can switch between in-memory and CSV-based storage at startup.

 ## 📥 Submission

-Please submit your completed lab by May 13th at 23:59, via email.
+Please submit your completed lab by May 13th 23:59, via email.
 You will receive a bonus point if you submit your work through a public Git repository (e.g., GitHub, GitLab) and share the link in your email.
 Make sure your repository is well-organized and clearly reflects the steps of the lab.

 ## 📝 Grading